Toyota Corolla Insurance Rates

 Enter your ZIP code in our free tool to get started on finding the best Toyota Corolla insurance cost.
 We’ll point you to affordable Toyota Corolla car insurance quotes in your area.

-Estimated insurance rates for a Toyota Corolla are $1,374 a year with full coverage.
-Comprehensive costs an estimated $282, collision costs $536, and liability costs around $398.
-Liability-only coverage costs as low as $460 a year, with high-risk coverage costing around $2,982.
-16-year-old drivers pay the most at $5,156 a year or more.
+Estimated insurance prices for a Toyota Corolla are $1,374 every 12 months for full coverage insurance.
+Comprehensive costs an estimated $282 each year, collision insurance costs $536, and liability is estimated at $398.
+Liability-only insurance costs approximately $460 a year, and high-risk driver insurance costs around $2,982.
+Teens pay the most at up to $5,156 a year.

 Average premium for full coverage: $1,374